kessenma/rozenite/packages/metro/README.md

 type RozeniteMetroConfig = {
-  include?: string[]; // Only load these specific plugins exclude?: string[]; // Exclude these plugins from loading };
+  include?: string[]; // Only load these specific plugins exclude?: string[]; // Exclude these plugins from loading destroyOnDetachPlugins?: string[]; // Plugins that should be destroyed when switching panels };
 ```